 This course builds background knowledge and skills in environmental education best practices to ground future instruction in EE.
 This course is perfect for new and developing educators as well as supervisors looking for training opportunities for new or seasonal staff.

 Justice, Equity, Diversity, and Inclusion in Environmental Education

-Note: This course is being run through our partners at the Southeastern Environmental Education Alliance and will be offered again in Fall 2023.
-Please see http://www.southeastee.com/jedi101.html for more information.
+Note: This course is being run through our partners at the Southeastern Environmental Education Alliance.
+Please see http://www.southeastee.com/jedi101.html for more information and to register.

 This course is designed to provide a strong foundation in the language, concepts and principles of equity work.
 It is meant to be an introductory course and spark interest in further learning around justice, equity, diversity and inclusion.